Kiki's Delivery Service (novel): Translations

 Non-Japanese versions of Majo no Takkyūbin were not published until 2003 when the book became available in English, Italian, Korean and Chinese.
 The Swedish and Indonesian editions were published in 2006.
-The Russian version was released in 2018 and the French one in 2019.
+The Russian version was released in 2018, the French and Spanish ones in 2019, the Brazilian Portuguese in 2021 and the Hungarian in 2023.

 Differences in title

 Not all translations of the book follow the original title.
 Some include the name of the central character.